Pompin-ana/Data-Scrapping-project/README.md

 # Data-Scrapping-project
 # 🏢 US Largest Companies Data Scraper

-Hey there!
 This project was a fun dive into web scraping.
 I collected data on the largest companies in the United States by revenue directly from Wikipedia.

 ## 📈 About the Data